 Down Payment can range anywhere between 3.5% to 20% of the home price

 Home Insurance: When you are buying a home you will have to have homeowner’s insurance.
 The cost of homeowners insurance is based on the value of the home.
 Homeowner’s insurance is designed in order to protect your property from any kind of damages.
-There are several standardized options for home insurance based on the protection plans and coverage.
+There are several standardized options for home insurance based on protection plans and coverage.
 Choose one that suits your budget with all the essentials covered.
 Lenders will ask for a year of homeowner’s insurance upfront.
 The year upfront is to help start the escrow account.
 We will talk more about escrows account later

-Annual Home Insurance Costs typically range from $800 to $1200 and could be higher depending on value of the home
+Annual Home Insurance Costs typically range from $800 to $1200 and could be higher depending on the value of the home

 Prepaids – Costs that are charged to set up the escrow account.
-These costs include homeowners insurance and property taxes.
+These costs include homeowner's insurance and property taxes.

-Typical Closing costs and Prepaids range from 3%-4.5% of the loan amount
+Typical Closing Costs and Prepaids range from 3%-4.5% of the loan amount

 An escrow account is an account set up, by the lender, to collect and pay property taxes, homeowner’s insurance, and mortgage insurance (if applicable).
 The lenders use an escrow calendar to determine how many months you will initially need, in your escrow account, to have enough money to pay the taxes and insurance for the next year.
 Your mortgage payment will include the additional money needed for your escrow account each month